Single strandings,

 the whales can and cannot tolerate.

-tests have already been conducted on whale populations off the California
+Similar tests have already been conducted on whale populations off the

-coast without any noticeable adverse effect, navy scientists say.
+California coast without any noticeable adverse effect, navy scientists

-an underwater sonar system could have caused a mass stranding of whales off the
+NATO tests of an underwater sonar system could have caused a mass stranding of

 Twelve Cuvier beaked whales, a deep diving breed that is rarely stranded, washed